There are several things to talk about when it comes to feeding fish.

-Koi will each both plants, bugs and other fish.
-Both of these types of foods help keep them healthy.
+Koi will eat plants, bugs and other fish.
+All of these types of foods help keep them healthy.

-Feeding your fish a few frozen peas or leaf of lettuce is good for them too!
-They will eat blueberries, nibble on zucchini, and other vegetables.
+Feeding your fish a few frozen peas or a leaf of lettuce is good for them too!
+They will eat blueberries and nibble on zucchini and other vegetables.
 Cheerios are not something we need to be feeding our fish.
 They are junk food for fish.
-Cheerios don't contain the proper protein and fat for fish.
+Cheerios don’t contain the proper protein and fat for fish.
 So save the cheerios for the family!

 How Much to Feed Fish

 Feeding fish only what they can consume in 5 minutes helps keep them healthy.
 Fish do not have stomachs like we do.
 They have a straight digestive tract.
 It takes roughly 4 hours for them to digest food.
 They will likely keep eating if you feed them past 10 minutes, but it overloads their digestive tract, causing them to poop it out before it is properly digested.
 If there is food floating after 5 minutes, simply use a net to pick up the uneaten food out of the water.